Houston Child Custody Lawyer

 - Spending weekdays with one parent, while spending weekends with the other parent

 Discussing child custody arrangements and visitation rights can be stressful and overwhelming, especially when you are going through a divorce.
 Our Houston family attorneys can help you come up with an arrangement that is best for your child and is fit for your family’s situation.
-Contact us by calling 832-479-4499 today to talk about child custody and visitation with our experienced Houston TX family attorneys.
+Contact our Houston family law firm today to talk about child custody and visitation with our experienced Houston child custody lawyer and family law attorney.

 Get Help From Our Illinois & Texas Attorneys